zhenyuanlu/python-notebook/docs/05_loops_comprehensions.md

 In this exercise, you'll modify the function `find_first_even` to return the index of the first even number found in the list.
 If no even number is found, the function should return `None`.

-!!! tip "Exercise 2: Find First Even Number Function"
+!!! note "Exercise 2: Find First Even Number Function"

     Tasks: